Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Usage of AI assistance

 \section{Usage of AI assistance}

 This manuscript was developed with the assistance of Claude (Anthropic) over a period of approximately one month, through three successive sessions in the Claude chat interface followed by two development phases in Claude Code integrated with VS Code.
 Expert verification by the authors was carried out at every stage.
-The initial idea was conceived approximately 1.5 years ago as a calculation of electrolytic diffusiophoretic mobilities of spheroidal particles, inspired by the work of \citet{yoon1989}.
-In its early stages, the project was pivoted from spheroid-specific calculations to a general treatment of the impact of shape on electrophoresis, in order to broaden the scope and unify the approach across particle geometries.
-A tractable formulation, however, did not emerge until a colleague (Prof.~H.~A.~Stone) suggested focusing on the deformed sphere as the canonical shape perturbation.
-Figure~\ref{fig:ai_workflow} summarises the five-phase workflow together with the per-session usage statistics; in total, the authors issued approximately $160$ substantive prompts and received roughly $1200$ assistant responses across the five phases, with the two Claude Code phases alone accounting for the majority of responses (inflated by the many short tool-use messages that Claude Code generates while editing files and running scripts).
+The initial idea was conceived approximately 1.5 years ago as a calculation of electrolytic diffusiophoretic mobilities of spheroidal particles, inspired by the work of \citet{yoon1989}, and was later broadened to a general treatment of shape effects.
+A tractable formulation did not emerge, until a colleague (Prof.~H.~A.~Stone) suggested focusing on the deformed sphere as the canonical shape perturbation.
+Figure~\ref{fig:ai_workflow} summarises the five-phase workflow; in total, the authors issued approximately $160$ substantive prompts across the five phases.

-The three chat sessions (two with Sonnet~4.6 extended, and one with Opus~4.6) each explored a different mathematical route, and the progression across them reflects the process of converging on a workable formulation.
+The three chat sessions (two with Sonnet~4.6 extended, and one with Opus~4.6) each explored a different mathematical route.
 The first session attempted a double asymptotic expansion in the thin-EDL (Stone--Samuel) limit combined with a small-shape perturbation.
 As documented in Appendix~\ref{sec:prompts}, this route revealed two structural difficulties.
 First, two individually $O(\kap a)$ contributions were expected to cancel to leave an $O(1/\kap a)$ residual, which is catastrophic under floating-point subtraction.
 Second, the model repeatedly constructed post-hoc justifications for intermediate results rather than questioning their validity.
 Pressing the model to explain a factor of $-9/5$ that it had produced eventually led to the acknowledgment that the calculation had not converged.
 Only after the authors proposed relaxing the thin-EDL assumption entirely, in favour of a Debye--H\"{u}ckel linearisation with a single perturbation in $\varepsilon$, did a viable direction emerge.

 The second session was framed directly around the \citet{ganguly2024} reciprocal-theorem formulation, with the four components $M_{UF}$, $D^T$, $b$, and $\mathrm{d}V$ identified as the quantities requiring perturbation to $O(\varepsilon)$.
 An early misconception of one of the authors, that the self-mobility $M_{UF}$ remains unchanged to $O(\varepsilon)$, was caught after examining \citet{brenner1964}, which provides the required shape correction to the Stokes drag.
 The third session consolidated this insight, using Brenner's result together with the Ganguly et al.\ framework to set up the full calculation.
 Even at this stage, however, the model continued to struggle.
 The Smoluchowski limit was not recovered in the large-$\kap a$ regime, and an interim ``fix'' involving an ad-hoc factor of $0.8$ was proposed before the authors flagged the interpolation as unacceptable and insisted on a full calculation.
 It was at this point that the work was transitioned into Claude Code, to gain finer control over file management and iterative manuscript development.